By Pradeep Pandey · Co-Founder · 22 min read · Updated

 - SmartLinx is a strong workforce management platform for long-term care facilities and community hospitals in the 50-150 bed range.
 Its primary misfit for smaller hospitals is implementation complexity: a full deployment takes 3-4 months, requires IT involvement, and demands ongoing configuration maintenance.

-- The most common reason small hospitals leave SmartLinx is cost-to-value mismatch.
+- A common reason small hospitals leave SmartLinx is cost-to-value mismatch.
 At a 25-bed hospital, you are paying for compliance automation and labor analytics that a larger facility justifies through scale, but a small roster cannot.

 - SimpleScheduleAI is the strongest alternative for Critical Access Hospitals (CAHs).
 It delivers the compliance documentation, callout management, and overtime tracking that SmartLinx provides, without the implementation burden, through a managed service model.

-- Aladtec is a leaner, faster-to-configure option for small rosters leaving SmartLinx because of cost-to-value mismatch.
+- Aladtec (also from TCP Software, but a lighter tier) is the right option for small rosters leaving SmartLinx because of cost-to-value mismatch.
+Faster to configure than either SmartLinx or TCP Scheduling, with lower ongoing maintenance.

 - NurseGrid Manager and Deputy are appropriate for hospitals that discover they were using SmartLinx minimally and need schedule visibility and communication without full workforce management complexity.